-Argument Preview: Is the 2006 change to the statute of limitations for rape retroactive, in United States v.
+Opinion Analysis: The 2006 amendment to the statute of limitations for rape was not retroactive and can be raised for the first time on appeal, in United States v.
 Briggs

 I. Does the 2006 amendment to Article 43, UCMJ, clarifying that rape is an offense with no statute of limitations, apply retroactively to offenses committed before enactment of the amendment but for which the then extant statute of limitations had not expired.

 II.
 Can Appellant successfully raise a statute of limitations defense for the first time on appeal.

 In today’s decision CAAF holds that the 2006 change to the statute of limitations (Article 43) does not apply retroactively, meaning that the statute of limitations applicable in Briggs’ case is just five years.
 CAAF also holds that a statute of limitations defense can be raised for the first time on appeal, though when that happens the issue is tested for plain error.
 But because plain error applies the law as it exists at the time of the appeal (and not as it existed at the time of trial), Magahas makes the error plain and Briggs’ conviction is reversed.